-Some people who invest in gold and other precious metals believe these assets are critical to survival if the global economy faces trouble.
-They think in times of crisis, gold and other precious metals present a universal form of currency.
-That may be true, but you can also build wealth for retirement with gold IRAs.
-And this article explains how to invest in gold in a self-directed IRA.
+People who invest in gold and other precious metals believe these assets are critical to survival if the global economy faces trouble.
+They feel that in times of crisis, gold and other precious metals may present a universal form of currency.
+That may be true, but you can also build wealth for retirement with a gold IRA in any economy.
+This article explains how to invest in gold with a self-directed IRA.

 How to Invest in Gold in a Self-Directed IRA

 - Self-directed IRAs that invest in gold are commonly called gold IRAs, but these accounts can also invest in other precious metals such as silver, platinum, and palladium.

 - Your IRA purchases the asset, and it’s titled in the name of the IRA.

 - Precious metals must be physically held in a depository in your IRA’s name.
 This protects the tax-advantaged status of the assets.